 If you were involved in a truck accident, you may be left with serious injuries and mounting medical bills.
 The financial stress of treating your injuries can be overwhelming, especially if your injuries are keeping you out of work.

 If another driver caused your accident in Oak Lawn, you may be entitled to damages for medical expenses, lost wages, property damage, pain and suffering, and more.
-If you are unsure how to pursue damages from the other driver and their insurance provider, our truck accident lawyers in Oak Lawn can help.
+If you are unsure how to pursue damages from the other driver and their insurance provider, our Oak Lawn truck accident lawyers can help.

 Who is Liable for a Truck Accident?

 All drivers owe other drivers and pedestrians a duty of care, which is an obligation to drive safely and avoid harming others.
 Drivers who violate this duty of care and cause accidents commit negligence and may be held financially liable for the accident.

 There are many types of negligent driving.
 Here are a few examples:

 Driving under the influence of alcohol or drugs